KSAH-42/RabbitOM/README.md

 ~~~~

-Please notes, that if you want to receive video streams, you must invoke a series of methods, please take some times to read the RFC about the RTSP or make some research on google about the "RTSP session state machine".
+Please notes, that if you want to receive video streams, you must invoke a series of methods, please take sometimes to read the RFC about RTSP or just make some research on google about the "RTSP session state machine".

 Below, on the pseudo code, the remote method invocation works like this: